 Bronchiolitis is a broad term that refers to any form of inflammation of the bronchioles.
+It is often used in situations where there inflammation primarily occurs in airways smaller than 2 mm 6.
 It can carry variable clinical, functional and morphological expression.
 Bronchiolar disease may be a primary or a secondary condition.

 According to some authors, there is some overlap with the term small airways disease 5.

 Usually not detected at chest radiography but may manifest with nonspecific findings such as ill-defined small or hazy clustered nodules or areas of air trapping characterised by hyperlucency and/or oligemia 6.

 CT - HRCT

 The presence of bronchiolitis is best assessed with HRCT.
 CT features include one of a combination of